 - Customers' expectations about the nature of the career support they are going to receive have an impact on the level of satisfaction that they report following the intervention.
-It is possible to influence these expectations before they receive an intervention and at the start of the intervention (contracting). - Different venues and providers of career support may have an impact on the levels of customer satisfaction that are reported. - Careers advisers' satisfaction with their own jobs correlates with customer satisfaction.
-Attention to staff satisfaction may therefore have positive impacts on the experience of customers. - The working alliance between the careers advisers and their customer is a critical determinant of customer satisfaction.
+It is possible to influence these expectations before they receive an intervention (for example, through the Customer Charter) and at the start of the intervention (contracting). - Different venues and providers of career support may have an impact on the levels of customer satisfaction that are reported, in addition to the facilities that are available to customers within venues (e.g. digital access).

+- Careers advisers' satisfaction with their own jobs correlates with customer satisfaction.
+Attention to staff satisfaction may therefore have positive impacts on the experience of customers. - The working alliance between the careers advisers and their customer is still a critical determinant of customer satisfaction.
 This is comprised of three main elements: counsellor/client agreement about the goals of the interaction; their agreement about the tasks leading to these goals; and their emotional relationship.
 Attending to advisers' skills in building positive working alliances is likely to be an important aspect of improving customer satisfaction. - Customers are more satisfied when they receive new information which is directly useful to their career building.
-Consequently careers advisers need to be good at both finding information and employing it in ways that are relevant to their clients. - Customers like to feel that they have had enough time with an adviser.
+Consequently, careers advisers need to be good at both finding information and employing it in ways that are relevant to their clients. - Customers like to feel that they have had enough time with an adviser.
 There is also some evidence that longer interventions correlate with increased customer satisfaction. - The mode of delivery makes a difference to levels of customer satisfaction.
-The evidence suggests that customers are most satisfied face-to-face, followed by telephone interactions and then online and digital services.

-- The measurement of customer satisfaction is likely to have an influence on the levels of satisfaction reported.
+The published evidence suggests that customers are most satisfied face-to-face, followed by telephone interactions and then online and digital services.
+It remains to be seen what the impact has been of wholescale changes to digital provision during the Covid pandemic and the subsequent more mixed economy that has resulted, no detailed empirical studies of this (and ongoing situation) have yet been published. - The measurement of customer satisfaction is likely to have an influence on the levels of satisfaction reported.
 There are a range of instruments that can be used to measure customer satisfaction.
-Another important question is when that measurement should be taken. - Following up with a customer after an interaction may have a positive impact on their satisfaction with the service that they have received. - Measuring customer satisfaction and seeking feedback from customers should provide useful intelligence for service development. - At present there is very little hard evidence which suggests a clear link between customer satisfaction and the other two outcomes that the National Careers Service is interested in (career management skills and progression).
+Another important question is when that measurement should be taken. - Following up with a customer after an interaction may have a positive impact on their satisfaction with the service that they have received. - Measuring customer satisfaction and seeking feedback from customers should provide useful intelligence for service development. - At present there is very little hard evidence which suggests a clear link between customer satisfaction and the other outcomes that the National Careers Service is interested in (career management skills and progression to learning and progression to jobs).